BabylonJS/Documentation/content/features/featuresDeepDive/mesh/drawCurves.md

 **Warning**
 Using BABYON.Quaternion.RotationAxis(axis, angle) to create any of p1, t1, p2, t2 does not produce the expected results.
 Other means of producing rotation quaternions other than a direct creation should also be checked to ensure the one produced is of the range required for the mapping to work.

-To produce a vector on the outer shell requires a rotation quaternion with $w = 0$
+To produce a vector on the outer , requires a rotation quaternion with $w = 0$

 Take the rotation quaternion from